capytrace/.github/README.md

 ## Licensing

-We offer an MIT License, allowing companies to connect and centralize their internal data while supporting a sustainable project model.
-For organizations looking for additional solutions, we also offer cloud plans, authentication, and account separation through RBAC.
+We offer an open-source core under the MIT License, while additional commercial features such as cloud plans, authentication, and RBAC-based account separation are available separately.

 ## Vision